sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 #### SyncML with package (with dynamic configuration policy) published for a device (global to all users on that device)

-<p>The following SyncML documents a basic example on publishing a package globally with a policy to add two shortcuts fot the package, on an MDM enrolled device:</p>
+<p>The following SyncML documents a basic example on publishing a package globally with a policy which adds two shortcuts for the package, on an MDM enrolled device:</p>

 ``` syntax
 <Replace>